-Total projected Monthly Recurring Revenue earned from Subscriptions.
+Total expected Monthly Recurring Revenue earned from subscriptions including all scheduled changes.

 Explanation of metric

 - A table breaking down the Committed Monthly Recurring Revenue (CMRR) as a projection of your Monthly Recurring Revenue for the future period.
 It will take into account any scheduled Upgrades, Downgrades, or Cancellations in the future.

 - It helps you understand how the current MRR would evolve over the next 12 months based on changes scheduled